joerup/SwiftSPICE/README.md

 ]
 ```

-Or, if you're using Xcode, you can add the package by selecting:
+Or, add the package directly in Xcode:

-**File > Add Packages**
+- **File > Add Package Dependencies**
-Enter the URL of the **SwiftSPICE** repository: `https://github.com/joerup/SwiftSPICE.git`
+- Enter the URL of the **SwiftSPICE** repository: `https://github.com/joerup/SwiftSPICE.git`
-Choose the latest version and add it to your project.
+- Choose the latest version and add it to your project.

 ---